knope-dev/knope/docs/src/config/packages.md

 ### `extra_changelog_sections`

-You may wish to add more sections to a changelog than the [defaults](./step/PrepareRelease.md#changelog-sections), you can do this by configuring custom [conventional commit footers](https://www.conventionalcommits.org/en/v1.0.0/#specification) to add notes to new sections in the changelog.
-By default, the footer `Changelog-Note` adds to the `Notes` section—the configuration to do that would look like this:
+You may wish to add more sections to a changelog than the [defaults](./step/PrepareRelease.md#changelog-sections), you can do this by configuring custom [conventional commit footers](https://www.conventionalcommits.org/en/v1.0.0/#specification) and/or [changeset types](https://github.com/knope-dev/changesets#change-type) to add notes to new sections in the changelog.

+By default, the commit footer `Changelog-Note` adds to the `Notes` section—the configuration to do that would look like this:

 ```toml
 [package]